 Part Three: Anatomy of an Insurance Fraud Investigation

 The insurance fraud epidemic is of serious concern to businesses, insurance providers and consumers worldwide.
 In Part One of this three-part series, we examined the scope of the problem, and discussed a few cases that illustrate the magnitude of insurance fraud.
-In Part Two, we looked at how companies can detect insurance fraud, including how to recognize the red flags that represent potential criminal behavior.
+In Part Two, we looked at how companies can detect insurance fraud, including how to recognise the red flags that represent potential criminal behaviour.

 In this final Part Three, we’ll examine the elements of an insurance fraud investigation, beginning with a case study that illustrates how CRI Group’s insurance fraud investigators exposed fraud schemes – saving its clients thousands of dollars.

 A CRI Group client requested an investigation of a health insurance claim filed by one of their employees, “Mr. Jones.”
 Mr. Jones claimed that while on an official visit to UAE from the U.S., he felt sudden abdominal pain with nausea and vomiting lasting 18 hours.
 He was admitted to a clinic and stayed under observation for two days, which cost him around $4,000 (US).

 According to the claim, Mr. Jones (name changed) was discharged from the clinic, but then felt the return of his sickness, so he was admitted to another clinic for two more days.
 During this time, he was kept under observation.
 For this second clinic visit, he was charged nearly $1,000.